COVID-19 Update: We are open for face-to-face and online appointments at this time.

 Jackie also brings over a decade of youth ministry experience, during which he served as a teacher, mentor, and coach to young people.
 In the ministry of counseling, Jackie enjoys meeting people where they are and helping them process, see, feel, and believe that their history does not have to determine their destiny!

-Kimberly Reiter is a second-year graduate student in the Master of Arts in Clinical Mental Health Counseling at Colorado Christian University.
+Kimberly Anderson is a second-year graduate student in the Master of Arts in Clinical Mental Health Counseling at Colorado Christian University.
 She is an entrepreneur, a business owner, mother of two adult children, and grandmother of 3 dynamic little ones.
 Kimberly received her undergraduate degree in Organizational Leadership from Azusa Pacific University in California.
 Over the course of her professional career, Kimberly worked in senior leadership roles in higher education and non-profit administration, helping to develop leaders and healthy organizations.
 Already a mental health advocate, Kimberly moved from California to Colorado Springs in 2015 to develop a donation-based counseling center on the Westside, where she filled multiple roles.
 Kimberly has done her own work as a client in both individual and couples counseling.
 She knows what it is like to be stuck, feeling hopeless and she knows what it is like to experience the freedom that comes with healing.
 Kimberly places great value on people whose experiences, cultures, belief systems, and backgrounds are different from her own.
 She is committed to cultivating a safe environment for all clients and to providing multiculturally competent, gender-informed care for adolescents, adults, and couples seeking growth and change.

 Danyele is a Colorado native who enjoys spending time outdoors with her husband and brand-new baby girl.
 She is currently in a master’s program, working on completing her degree in clinical counseling.
 Prior to attending CCU, she went to a small Bible College in Western Nebraska, and received her bachelors in Theology and Christian minist